 The traditional Gujarati dresses for men include kediyu or kurta on the top and dhoti or chorno at the bottom.
 Women in Gujarat wear sarees or chaniya choli.
 Recently, they have started wearing salwar kameez as well.
+Read in detail about traditional dresses of Gujarat:

 Traditional Dresses of Gujarati Men